sparkflows/sparkflows-docs/docs/tutorials/machine-learning/tfidf.rst

 This workflow reads in a dataset.
 It then Tokenizes and then performs TF/IDF on text content.

-Worklow
+Workflow
 -------

 Below is the workflow.
 It does the following:

 * Reads data from a sample dataset.
 * Tokenizes message column.
-* Perform TF.
+* Performs TF.
-* Perform IDF.
+* Performs IDF.
-* prints the results.
+* Prints the results.

 .. figure:: ../../_assets/tutorials/machine-learning/tfidf/1.PNG
    :alt: TFIDF